Emergency Preparedness

-With any emergency, it is important to respond quickly.
+With any emergency, it's important to respond quickly.
 At the Town of Innisfil, we're committed to keeping our community safe through emergency preparedness and emergency management.

 Emergency Response Plan

 The Town's Emergency Response Plan provides an operational guideline for how the municipality will respond during an emergency.
-The plan provides key officials, agencies and departments with an overview of their responsibilities during potential, imminent and actual emergency situations.
+The plan provides key officials, agencies and departments with an overview of their responsibilities during potential, imminent and actual emergencies.

 Preparing for an emergency